Tokyo Games is going to be our best outing at Paralympics, says Deepa Malik | Sports-Games

 Talking about the COVID restrictions, she said ''We have to submit our samples every morning for COVID testing.
 Before entering any place you have to give your temperature and maintain a distance.
 In the village, there are designated lanes.''
 Thumbs Up, which has partnered with the Tokyo 2020 Paralympic Games, will also be unveiling a campaign that includes a series of videos and other related visuals for digital and social media to keep the audiences connected with the event and the Indian athletes participating in it.

 ''My journey of ability beyond disability has been that of breaking stereotypes and myths around disability.
-The partnership with Thumbs Up is a step forward in that direction,'' Malik said.
+The partnership with Thums Up is a step forward in that direction,'' Malik said.

 The campaign will feature six athletes including Mariyappan Thangavelu (High jump), Sakina Khatun (Powerlifting), Suyash Yadav (Swimming), Navdeep (Javelin throw), Sumit Antil (Javelin throw), and Avani Lekhara (Shooting).